gokr/spry/README.md

 * Homoiconic which means code and data has the same form
 * Meant to be 100% live and support interactive development

-For the moment Spry is procedural, but an object model facilitating polymorphic dispatch is planned.

 Here are [my articles about Spry](http://goran.krampe.se/category/spry)

 ## Why would I play with this?